 All this is, of course, translating into new career opportunities for Dutch people as well as highly skilled internationals.
 Amazon is hiring Dutch-speaking vendor managers and local advertising sales teams, according to Forbes.

-This story has a lot of pieces, and Amazon executives are – as usual – remaining mum until the new and improved Dutch marketplace launches, rumored to be early next year.
-That said, the tipoff is the number of new jobs in Amsterdam clearly related to the Netherlands invasion.
+One of the tipoffs that Amazon was serious about the Netherlands was the number of new jobs in Amsterdam clearly related to the Low Country invasion.
 Forbes notes Amazon also translated 2 million German listings into Dutch during 2018.

 Forbes is also reporting that an aggressive Amazon move into the Netherlands could also disrupt the grocery and food-delivery sectors, where Takeaway.com is preparing to compete with Deliveroo, which has $575 million in investment from Amazon.